gnaudio/jabra-twilio-call-control-plugin/README.md

-# Twilio Flex Jabra Control Plugin
+# Twilio Flex Jabra Call Control Plugin

 This plugin allows you the control Twilio Flex using a Jabra headset.